 To further amplify learning across campus, Blair is also in the process of repurposing Bogle and Weber Halls for the study of science and math, respectively.
 Weber Hall was renovated in 2017 and now serves as the math department's home.
 The larger project of renovating Bogle Hall to best accommodate the teaching of biology, chemistry, physics and an array of science electives is scheduled for completion at the start of the 2018-2019 school year, ultimately allowing students to engage in more sustained and in-depth labs and undertake more independent research projects.

 Community Learning Hub

-With computer science, engineering and robotics anchored in dedicated and well-equipped classrooms in the CIC, Blair’s technology curriculum now has room to expand and grow.
-Students and faculty working in technology take advantage of their proximity to the CIC’s art studios, media labs and maker space to collaborate with student and faculty artists on any number of projects, and students can easily continue to work outside of class hours in the CIC’s readily accessible facilities.
+With computer science, engineering and robotics anchored in dedicated and well-equipped classrooms in the Chiang Center for Innovation and Collaboration, Blair’s technology curriculum now has room to expand and grow.
+Students and faculty working in technology take advantage of their proximity to the Chiang Center’s art studios, media labs and maker space to collaborate with student and faculty artists on any number of projects, and students can easily continue to work outside of class hours in the Chiang Center’s readily accessible facilities.

-Blair’s fine arts department holds classes in the CIC’s ceramics studio, two fully equipped media labs and airy, light-filled drawing, painting and architecture studios.
-Beyond the academic class day, these facilities are available to all members of the community, making the CIC a place where ideas pertaining to many disciplines come to life.
-Students are empowered to use the CIC’s tools and spaces to create real-world solutions to issues and problems they encounter in any class.
+Blair’s fine arts department holds classes in the Chiang Center’s ceramics studio, two fully equipped media labs and airy, light-filled drawing, painting and architecture studios.
+Beyond the academic class day, these facilities are available to all members of the community, making the Chiang Center a place where ideas pertaining to many disciplines come to life.
+Students are empowered to use the Chiang Center’s tools and spaces to create real-world solutions to issues and problems they encounter in any class.